AdamJSc/prediction-league/README.md

 For example...

-Most route handlers will at some point invoke `ctx := domain.NewContextFromRequest(r, config)` to generate a `domain.Context` object, which comprises an arbitrary `Guard` field, as well as a `Realm` field that has been populated with details of the system's current Realm.
+Most route handlers will at some point invoke `ctx := contextFromRequest(r, c)` to inflate a standard `context.Context` object, which comprises an arbitrary `Guard` field, as well as a `Realm` field that has been populated with details of the system's current Realm.